Home

 As we talked about before, mailbox providers often have a different set of filtering systems that can prevent your email from landing in the inbox.
 Some of these weigh IP reputation more heavily while others pay more attention to domain reputation.

 Why?
 Because a domain is a more precise indicator of sending history.
 IPs can vary based on sending servers and providers, but your sending domain stays with you.
+In the following video, Nick Schafer of Sinch Mailgun, lays this out in more detail.

 Since not all mailbox providers use the same metrics, it’s generally good practice to evaluate both your IP and domain reputation prior to sending to ensure your emails have the best possible chance of getting delivered.
 Gmail makes it easy to keep an eye on your IP and domain reputation through their Postmaster Tools, which we highly recommend you sign up for if you’re sending to Gmail.